sionpixley/PolyNode/README.md

 # PolyNode

-PolyNode is a Node.js version manager that does not require sudo/admin privileges and is installed on a per-user basis.
+PolyNode is a Node.js version manager designed to be fast, portable, and permission-friendly.
+It's installed on a per-user basis, never requires sudo/admin privileges, and unlike some other version managers: It doesn't bootstrap the node binary nor add hooks to your shell.
 Works on AIX, Linux, macOS, and Windows.

 ## Table of contents